Cruise Advice For the Best Florence & Pisa Port Day

 Just a short walk from the main square, this area feels quieter and more refined.
 The detailed façade of the Palazzo della Carovana adds texture and depth to your photos.

 For a calmer scene, head to the riverfront.
-The pastel buildings reflect in the water, which creates a softer, more local feel compared to the busy main attractions.
+The pastel buildings reflect in the water, creating a softer and more local feel compared to the busy main attractions.

 Calambrone (Closest Sandy Beach)